fcaspe/fcaspe.github.io/_pages/fmtransfer.md

 <center>
 Excerpt from an envelope dataset extracted from the E.PIANO 1 patch.
 </center>

+## Patch collection

+The [Collection](/assets/fmtransfer/fmtransfer.syx) of classic patches used for training is available for inspection with any DX7 emulator such as [Dexed](https://asb2m10.github.io/dexed/).

 ## Audio examples

-We show that our model can reconstruct the oscillator envelopes and synthesize high fidelity audio with them.
+We show a few audio examples that illustrate how our model can reconstruct the oscillator envelopes and synthesize high fidelity audio with them.

 <br>
 <table>